 That process begins with the extensive efforts of Ferndale Repertory Theatre Producing Executive Director Ginger Gene.

 ”Ginger does a lot of research on what (plays/musicals) have been playing around the country; what seems to be popular at other regional or community theaters; and, what's been on Broadway and Off-Broadway (in the last five to 10 years) that might have production rights available for our company during the time we'd want to stage a specific show,” said Dianne Zuleger, a Ferndale Rep board member and resident music director who also performs as an actress, singer and musician.
 “Ginger also talks with her personal friends in the theater industry around the country.
-After receiving their input and combining it with the results of her previous search, she then puts together a list of potential choices for our upcoming season.”
+After receiving their input and combining it with the results of her previous search, she then puts together a list of potential choices for our upcoming season.

 After that initial selection, Gene submits the list to Ferndale Repertory Theatre's board of directors for their individual and collective feedback.
-Before doing so, Zuleger added, she has to keep in mind “who we have in our
+Before doing so, Zuleger added, she has to keep in mind “who we have in our community, theatrical talent pool who could be cast in any, or all, of the shows being suggested and considered.”

 For productions that require a really big supporting ensemble, like a major musical, one consideration is whether there are enough talented and available performers to fill those equally essential parts.
 And, that includes technical staff as well.